joejeye/g1practice-frontend/README.md

 # Practice For Ontario G1 Test: Frontend

 This program is the frontend component of the *Practice For Ontario G1 Test* project.
-It works with the [Practice For Ontario G1 Test: Backend](https://github.com/joejeye/g1practice-backend) developed by Spring Boot and MySQL.
+It works with the [Practice For Ontario G1 Test: Backend](https://github.com/joejeye/g1practice-backend) developed with Spring Boot and MySQL.

 ## Overview